mywyau/wander/README.md

 Due to storage of jwts for auth it is based on the base domain, need to look into reverse proxy or somehow proxying all base domains to look like a single base domain for the app.
 As it stands auth only works in another microservice called Reggie.

-Mising a lot of unit tests, integration tests, just can't be bothered atm.
-And code changes a with significant rewrites etc.
+Missing a lot of unit tests, integration tests, just can't be bothered atm.
+And code changes are with significant rewrites etc.
+Usually able to re-read and not break stuff during rewrites/refactors

-Let me know if there are any questions.
+Let me know if there are any questions :)